 The Company is currently fully compliant with all current regulatory requirements and has applied for, and received Transport Canada approval for several SFOCs, including to test the Condor drone, which will be one of the largest drones to be flown in Canada to date.
-The Company is currently seeking approval to operate BVLOS flights at several specific locations in Canada for its executed commercial agreements.
-The Company anticipates obtaining approvals to conduct BLVOS operations in the third quarter of 2020.
+Since the last report, the Company has received it's first SFOC approval to conduct commercial flights carrying specific set of products which would generally be considered dangerous goods.
+The Company anticipates obtaining additional approvals to conduct future BLVOS operations in 2022.

-As at the date of this AIF, the Company has received numerous SFOCs from Transport Canada in respect of locations in Ontario and Alberta.
-These SFOCs have included visual line-of-sight flights and beyond visual-line-of-sight flights and included several different models of the Company's drones.
+As at the date of this AIF, the Company has received numerous SFOCs from Transport Canada in respect of locations in Ontario, Quebec and Alberta.
+These SFOCs have included visual line-of-sight flights, beyond visual-line-of-sight flights, carriage of dangerous goods and included several different models of the Company's drones.
 The Company has been in good standing with Transport Canada since starting its operations and Transport Canada has monitored several of the Company's operations.